nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - Validate form inputs against an annotated class via the `<DataAnnotationsValidator />` element.
 - Provide rich validation messaging to the user within the Form via `<ValidationSummary />`.
 - Perform deeper validation such as RegEx or validation against other data sources prior to storing user-inputted data.

+## How To Submit A Form Using Blazor Dynamic SSR

+1. Server Interactive mode should be disabled in this case.
+1. Configure DI services to include `UseAntiforgery()`.
+1. Create a Component that implements an `EditForm` with a Model, and FormName attributes.
+Note: `<AntiForgeryToken />` is automatic only when `EditForm` is used.
+1. Add Blazor InputText component and add `@bind-Value="ModelName"` to bind the input to a local Property holding the Model type.
+1. Add a Submit button.
+1. Do _not_ include a form "action".
+1. Ensure the Model type Property has the attribute `[SupplyParameterFromForm]`.
+1. Implement a submit handler method that calls an injected instance of `NavigationManager` `NavigateTo(path)`.
+1. Create a component with `@page="/pagename/{searchTerm}"` to accept the form-entered value(s).
+1. Inject any needed helpers or DTO services to query for data.
+1. Add `[Paramater]` to a Property that will capture the value from the Route path i.e. `[Parameter] public string SearchTerm {get;set;}`
+1. Implement code to display the results of processing the route parameter.

 ## Leverage JavaScript and Template Components in Blazor